-The Schools community includes 4000 Masters (London-based and distance learning) and research students from over 120 countries, and its staff body from about 45.
+The Schools community includes 1000 London-based Masters and research students and 3,000 studying postgraduate courses by distance learning.
 The fusion of staff and student experience provides a rich environment for students not only to learn from the staff but, importantly, to learn from each other.
-Alumni work in over 180 countries and many hold prominent positions in health ministries, universities, hospitals and international organisations around the world.
+Alumni work in over 150 countries and many hold prominent positions in health ministries, universities, hospitals and international organisations around the world.

-The School provides national and international focus in teaching and research in the areas pertaining to global health.
+The School provides national and international focus in teaching and research in the areas related to global health.
 These are validated and assessed at regular intervals.

 The School has witnessed significant expansions in the recent years in taught courses, research and distance learning programmes.
-Some of the excellent facilities available at the School are the library, laboratories and computing facilities.
+Some of the excellent facilities available at the School are the library, laboratories, insectaries and computing facilities.